 I would recommend either taking an earlier boat (you can get one from San Pedro) or spending a night in Avalon (Hermit Gulch campground) and getting an earlier start.
 As it was, we didn’t really hit the trail until nearly 11am, and didn’t reach Black Jack until 7pm.
 We took our time and enjoyed the hike, but would’ve rather had a little more daylight at the end of our hike.
-As an alternative, we could’ve gone up the Hermit Gulch Trail to the ridgeline and shaved about 7 miles off Day One, but then we wouldn’t be doing the entire Trans-Catalina Trail.
+As an alternative, we could’ve gone up the Hermit Gulch Trail to the ridgeline and shaved about 7 miles off Day One, but if we had, we wouldn’t have hiked the entire Trans-Catalina Trail.

 Two Harbors was quaint, though the campground was nearly full and somewhat noisy.
 There is a restaurant/bar and a general store where you can find pretty much anything you need.

-NOTE: the Fenceline Trail down toward Parson’s Landing is really not designed for hiking, let alone backpacking.
+The Silver Peak Trail climbs over 1,600 feet, then descends sharply down the Fenceline Trail to Parson’s Landing.
+NOTE: The Fenceline Trail down toward Parson’s Landing is really not designed for hiking, let alone backpacking.
 It is ridiculously sleep and treacherously slippery.
 Even with trekking poles, we had to make our way down this trail very carefully.

 We reached Parsons Landing in the early afternoon, and setup our camp.
 The campsites are right on the beach, and this was our favorite place to camp on the island.
 Very beautiful, very remote, and the water was crystal clear.
 As at the other campgrounds, Parson’s Landing has chemical toilets, but no potable water.
 Your campsite reservation includes one bundle of firewood and a 2-1/2 gallon container of water (plenty for the two of us).

 Once camp was setup, I set off for the western terminus of the Trans-Catalina Trail — Starlight Beach.
-It’s 4.6 miles from Parson’s Landing to Starlight, so I had to hustle to make it there and back before dark.
+It’s 4.6 miles from Parson’s Landing to Starlight (over 9 miles round-trip), so I had to hustle to make it there and back before dark.
 Thankfully, I only needed to carry a few supplies and not my backpack.
 This trail doesn’t go more than 600 feet above sea level, but somehow it manages to go up and down that you accumulate a lot of elevation gain.

-I did follow a little Santa Catalina fox along the trail for a while (check the photo gallery below), and the trail was very tranquil.
+I did follow a little Santa Catalina fox along the trail for a while , and the trail was very tranquil.

 One of the remarkable things about this trip was the solitude.
 While there were always others at the various campgrounds, we rarely saw a soul on the trails.
 When we finally finished our 53.3 miles and were waiting for the ferry, we ran into another couple who had also completed the Trans-Catalina Trail on the same schedule, but we had only seen them at Parson’s Landing.